id-kas/System-Administration/README.md

 * Setting up a network monitoring service (Prometheus & Grafana)
 * Doing security scans (Nmap, OpenVAS, Rootkit Hunter)

 We worked in teams of two.
+Each week of the semester, we got an assigment and had to research, implement and document the described service.
 The repository my partner and I used internally is also pinned on my profile.
-I created this one, which contains only the documentation, to provide a clean overview.
+I created this repository, which contains only the documentation, to provide a clean overview.